 Our first advice to our clients is to hang on to their old media and store it in a safe, cool, dry place.
 You never know what the future holds.
 Technology is forever improving and in the future there may be solutions that can do an even better job of digitizing your old media.
-For example, years ago people paid to have their old 8mm film transferred to VHS and threw away the original film.
-Since then, telecine processes have improved dramatically which results in a much better transfer of the old film (not to mention optical discs and High Definition resolutions).
+For example, years ago people paid to have their old 8mm film transferred to VHS and threw away the original films.
+Since then, telecine processes and camera sensors have improved dramatically which results in a much better quality transfer and higher resolution scans of the film.

-Another fear of only having a digital copy of your old memories and not a physical tangible copy can be the risk of bit decay or even the media you digitize to becoming obsolete.
-It’s possible that you digitize your photo collection and 50 to 100 years from now, that DVD isn’t readable, either because of a breakdown of the bits on the disc or computers at that time may not have the ability to read an old optical disc or USB drive anymore.
+Another problem of only having a digital copy of your old memories is that it can be the risk of bit decay or even the media you digitize to becoming obsolete or lost.
+It is possible that you digitize your photo collection and 50 to 100 years from now, the DVD that has them stored on isn’t readable.
+Either because of a breakdown of the bits (bit decay) on the disc or computers in the future may not have the ability to read an old optical DVD disc or obsolete USB drive format anymore.

-Another option is to recycle your old media.
-A lot of people don’t realize it, but their old VHS tapes and audio tapes are toxic.
-You shouldn’t just throw them in the trash.
+If you don’t have the room to keep your old media, another option is to recycle your old media.
+A lot of people don’t realize it, but their old VHS tapes and audio tapes are toxic to the environment.
+You should not just throw them in the trash.
 Check with your local community for recycle dropoff centers, like the Hennepin County Green Disposal Guide.
 Otherwise, items like that are great candidates to send to the Greendisk Pack-IT service or you can order a Zero Waste Box from TerraCycle .
 Some of the items they accept include computer disks, DVDs, CDs, Blu-ray discs, video cassettes, audio cassettes, game cartridges, Secure Digital (SD) memory cards, flash drives, plastic cases, jewel cases, ink jet & laser toner cartridges, and vinyl records.

 Another option is to use your old media for decoration or other utilitarian purposes.
 There is a whole slew of craft projects online that you can do on your own to re-purpose your old media, anything from 35mm Slide Curtains to secret VHS tape storage boxes.
 Be creative!